Hydrodynamics and survivability during post-main-sequence planetary engulfment: Wind tunnel numerical framework

-We therefore model the surface of the SB using a reflective boundary.
-We use FLASH's unsplit hydrodynamics solver, which is the hydrodynamics version of the unsplit magnetohydrodynamics solver \citep{Lee2013}.
-The reflective boundary condition is applied at the surface of the stationary rigid body, i.e. in the rigid body cells adjacent to the fluid cells.
-With the reflective condition, numerical stability requires a CFL $\leq0.3$ because of the reduced reconstruction order near the boundary.
+Previous wind tunnel CEE simulations between extended stars and compact objects have modeled the compact object as a numerical ``sink.''
+Inside the sink, the simulation multiplies fluid variables by a small number, creating a numerical vacuum that emulates accretion of the surrounding material onto the object.
+In real systems, these objects accrete because the material accumulating around them is hot and dense enough to cool via neutrino emission \citep{MacLeod2015a,Fragos2019}.
+There is no such cooling channel for material near the surface of the SB, and the gas is too optically thick to cool radiatively.
+The timescale over which radiation will carry energy through the optically thick surrounding material, allowing it to be accreted, is much longer than the orbital decay timescale.
+We therefore model the SB as a rigid body with a reflective surface.
+We use FLASH's unsplit hydrodynamics solver, which is based on the unsplit magnetohydrodynamics solver \citep{Lee2013}.
+The code applies the reflective boundary condition at the surface of the rigid body, i.e., in the rigid body cells adjacent to the fluid cells.
+The reflective boundary implementation in FLASH requires a Courant--Friedrichs--Lewy (CFL) number \( \leq0.3 \) for numerical stability because the reconstruction order near the boundary is lower.

-During the engulfment of a compact object by a giant star, the geometrical size of the object is negligible ($R_\text{SB}\ll R_a$), whereas an engulfed SB can have $R_\text{SB}\gtrsim R_a$.
-Previous simulations \citep[e.g., Figure 10 in][]{Ruffert1994} have shown that when the radius of the ``sink'' object is $\gtrsim0.2R_a$, the shock morphology changes into a ``tail shock'' that trails the path of the object.
-As we will see (Figure \ref{fig:wind_tunnel_grid}), the reflective boundary prevents this change in morphology.
-These qualitative differences highlight the importance of using a reflective boundary for SBs in capturing the flow morphology and computing accurate drag coefficients.
+During the engulfment of a compact object by a giant star, the geometrical size of the object is negligible (\( R_\text{SB}\ll R_a \)), whereas an engulfed SB can have \( R_\text{SB}\gtrsim R_a \).
+When the radius of the ``sink'' object is \( \gtrsim0.2R_a \), the shock morphology changes into a ``tail shock'' that trails the path of the object \citep[Figure 10 in][]{Ruffert1994}.
+As we will see (Figure~\ref{fig:wind_tunnel_grid}), the reflective boundary prevents this change in morphology.
+These qualitative differences motivate modified wind tunnel simulations that more accurately represent how engulfed SBs interact with their surroundings, and the associated flow morphology and drag coefficients.

-Since we use Cartesian coordinates, the surface area elements point in the directions of the Cartesian axes instead of radially outward, which qualitatively affects some of its properties even at high resolution (see Section~\ref{sec:methods:forces}).
+We do not model the internal structure of the SB, whose mass loss and deformation could affect the flow morphology around it, and the cross-section for interactions with its surroundings.
+Ram pressure will flatten the surface of the SB facing the incoming flow and compress the SB, making it harder to disrupt \citep{Jia2018}.
+Gradual ablation of the SB is unlikely to destroy the SB before ``global'' processes that act on its dynamical timescale \citep{Passy2012,Jia2018}, although the hydrodynamics of ablation in this context are uncertain.
+We discussed these global processes in Section~\ref{sec:landscape:destruction}; we evaluate their corresponding destruction criteria using only the unperturbed SB structure.